Welcome Our New Lead Pastor – Amanda Rohrer

 Dean and his wife Mary Ann reside near Mt.
 Gretna and are parents of two children, Maria, who lives in Atlanta, GA, and Tyler, married to Allison, who live in Elizabethtown, PA.

 Doreen Miller is licensed by Lancaster Mennonite Conference as Congregational Spiritual Director.
-A member of Gingrichs since 1991, she is currently serving as Interim Pastoral Elder of Spiritual Formation.

 Born a missionary kid in Africa, Doreen is a wife to Myron (40+ years), mother (of four daughters and four sons-in-law), grandmother (of seven), retired physician and missionary, trained spiritual director, and trained supervisor of spiritual directors.
 Her BSW and MD are from the University of Illinois, and her MAR in Spiritual Formation is from Evangelical Theological Seminary.